 Issues with VMware and Storage

-The IT team at CPP was looking for an easy to use, low cost solution to reduce latencies in their VMware VMs that ran AX.
+The IT team at CPP was looking for an easy to use, low cost solution to reduce storage latencies for their VMware VMs that ran AX.

 IT Infrastructure at CPP